sararita28/Happy-Bithday-Kotlin-App/README.md

 Introduction
 ------------
-In this codelab, you will create an Android Birthday Card app that displays text, using the Layout Editor in Android Studio.
+In this codelab, I created an Android Birthday Card app that displays text, using the Layout Editor in Android Studio and added an onclick event that displays a new image.

 Pre-requisites
 --------------